matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. "I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
 Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships.", [Linus Torvalds](https://lwn.net/Articles/193245/)
 1. "... \[Data processing\] is what most programs do most of the time.
 Sure, there is a computational aspect to programs.
 There is quality of implementation issues to this, but there is nothing wrong with saying: programs process data.
 Because data is information.
 Information systems ... this should be what we are doing, right? ...", [Rich Hickey, Creator of Clojure](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ClojureMadeSimple.md).
 1. "Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to programming.", [Rob Pike, creator of Go](https://www.lysator.liu.se/c/pikestyle.html)
-1. "I find it wise to be moderately paranoid about collections and I'd rather copy them unncessarily than debug errors due to unexpected modifications.", Martin Fowler, Refactoring P.173
+1. "I find it wise to be moderately paranoid about collections and I'd rather copy them unnecessarily than debug errors due to unexpected modifications.", Martin Fowler, Refactoring P.173
 1. Prefer immutable data when possible.
 It'll save you tons of headaches.
 The Functional Programming people have the right idea.
 Doing things by value instead of reference is one way to do this.
 (Martin Fowler, Refactoring, P.252)
 1. You'll still want references if you need shared data though.
 1. Like Clean Code and Refactoring both suggest, avoid flag arguments if you can.
 Better to have explicit functions for both cases.
 Makes things more clear.